rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 - Microservices-based

-Microservices&mdash;solutions that are either business-process functionalities or data flow&mdash;include migration, broadcast, aggregation, bi-directional synchronization, and correlation.
+Microservices&mdash;solutions that are either business-process functionalities or data flow&mdash;include migration, broadcast, aggregation, bidirectional synchronization, and correlation.

 Mule applications include several components such as connectors, which ensure that enterprises keep running fully-functional application networks without losing any data.
 To meet your business need to integrate applications in a hybrid environment, Mulesoft has many benefits for developers and system integrators.

 ### Mulesoft features

-In addition to conforming to OpenAPI Specifications&mdash;the universal standards programming language interface for application programmer interfaces (API)&mdash;Mulesoft enables you to do the following:
+In addition to conforming to OpenAPI Specifications (OAS)&mdash;the universal standards programming language interface for application programmer interfaces (APIs)&mdash;Mulesoft enables you to do the following tasks:

 - Create API fragments that developers can save to use in their applications.